-If it was only that easy… then there would be an unending funding stream that allowed you to reach all your outcomes, hire all the staff you need for programming, administration and reporting, and there would be no “need” in your community because everything would be planned and executed with the utmost efficiency.
+If it were that easy… then there would be an unending funding stream allowing you to reach all your outcomes, hire all the staff you need for programming, administration, and reporting, and there would be no “need” in your community because everything would be planned and executed with the utmost efficiency.

 Because along with trying to write a grant for a need within your community, you are already wearing too many hats, working the maximum number of hours and it’s creeping into your personal life.

-However, let’s just assume that you have the time, why should you still outsource a Grant Writer?
+However, let’s just assume you have the time, why should you still outsource a Grant Writer?